Herambh24/Python-Programs/README.md

 This is a simple game of Rock Paper Scissors made in Python using mostly if statements and elif statements.
-The computer choses using the random module.
-And at the end the win count and the choices of both the user and the computer are displayed at the end.
+The computer choses its pick using the random module.
+At the end the win count and the choices of both the user and the computer are displayed using Lists.
+The game runs 5 times using the for loop.